 There were even those who weren’t officially on the trail angel list, who bailed me out on the spur of the moment, the group of Jewish teenagers who insisted I take their precious ‘Halvah’ for energy (a rich dough of tahini and sugar), the scientists from Tel Aviv who made me coffee on a hill-top and two Israeli girls who got a friend from Eilat to restock my water when I was dangerously low.

 I remember one particularly enduring day when I had got lost (shame for a geography teacher I appreciate), on the final stretch to Jerusalem.
-I had left the desert by this point and it had been raining for 3 days solid.
+I had left the desert by this point and it had been raining for three days.
 Unlike in the Negev, the days were cold, the winds were icy and the relentless mud was like glue for mile after mile after mile.

 My feet were a mess, I’d narrowly seen off a trio of angry dogs and I was exhausted.

 Rolling up to a kibbutz, with rain pouring down my hood, a lady called Michal, who was visiting her mother, invited me in for coffee.
 The whole family were there and for some un-be-known reason, they greeted me like a returning hero.
 I had never met these people, yet to them, it was as if I were a brother.

 I joined them for coffee, then dinner, then cake, then more coffee.

 Michal lived in another town twenty miles to the north, so a couple of days later I joined them again.
 We ate a perfect dinner of eggs and cheeses and I drank red wine from Galilee with Omer, her husband, the lemon farmer.